thomasin/elm-frontmatter/README.md

 turns Frontmatter files into Elm code that you can then import and use in your Elm app like any other module.

+The package works as expected, but worth being aware there is still quite a bit of work to go into making it a nice user experience.

 ## Installation

 `npm install elm-frontmatter`
 `elm install thomasin/elm-frontmatter`
-Note `elm-frontmatter` has a peer dependency on `elm-format`, if using a NPM version <7, you may also need to run `npm install elm-format`
+Note `elm-frontmatter` attempts to use `elm-format` to format generated files.
+If it is not installed, files will still be written.

 ## Setup